How to Get Cast in a ‘Star Trek’ Production

 Article Image

 Ever since the original “Star Trek” series premiered on NBC in 1966, the franchise has continued to “live long and prosper.”
 For half a century, Trekkies of all ages have gathered to celebrate the sprawling world Gene Roddenberry created.
-The original has spawned countless spinoffs, from “The Next Generation” and “Deep Space Nine” to “Voyager” and “Enterprise”—not to mention 13 films and counting, beginning in 1979 with “Star Trek: The Motion Picture” all the way up to the upcoming “Star Trek 4.”
+The original has spawned countless spinoffs, from “The Next Generation” and “Deep Space Nine” to “Voyager” and “Enterprise”—not to mention 14 films and counting.
+The franchise’s cinematic history began in 1979 with “Star Trek: The Motion Picture,” leading us all the way up to the franchise’s impending reboot courtesy of Jonathan Goldstein and John Francis Daley, who made 2023’s “Dungeons & Dragons: Honor Among Thieves” (which just so happened to star Chris Pine, the most recent actor to embody Captain Kirk).

 As the franchise continues to grow, we’ve rounded up some go-to resources for those hoping to join an upcoming project.
 Here, you’ll find audition advice and details on future “Star Trek” casting calls—so new crew members can, in the words of Captain Jean-Luc Picard, “make it so.”